 The Pyramid has survived all discussions, decisions, and various plans for new destination of the stucture.
 It got into serious decay.
 Generating clear answers regarding the continued existence of the Pyramid proved to be difficult, as the Pyramid has been subject to overlapping discourses around architecture and urban design, politics, history, memory, and identity.
 The first main conclusion of the study is that the Pyramid is hardly recognized by citizens and professionals as a memorial landscape.
 A second is that various governments have developed ideas, discussed, and quarrelled, but political parties could not reach an actionable conclusion – refunctioning of the Pyramid has apparently been too complex.

 A survey was carried out to understand what the general population thinks about the Pyramid.
 Most respondents indicated that their attachment to the Pyramid is not strong and they are in favour of redevelopment.
-The paper concludes with recommendations for adding elements of a memorial landscape to the next planned redevelopment of the Pyramid.
+The paper concludes with recommendations for adding elements of a memorial landscape to the next planned redevelopment of the Pyramid that started finally in 2021 and should be completed in 2022.

 Metaphor and urban studies‑a crossover, theory and a case study of SS Rotterdam